 Just get out of the excess company?

-Whether one has to go so far as Greta Taubert describes in her book "Apocalypse Now", is an open question: Taubert tells how she got out for a year and thus prepared for a new form of society - away from the affluent society, towards simple life forms and self-making, including food extraction from dumpsters and catching fish themselves.
+Whether one has to go as far as Greta Taubert describes in her book “Apocalypse Now” remains to be seen: Taubert tells how she got out for a year and thus prepared for a new form of society - away from the affluent society simple life forms and do-it-yourself, including food production from dumpsters and catching fish yourself.

-Much more should be the return to natural resources and sustainable management as a model for other areas of life.
-Because the conscious handling of our environment can also be transferred to dealing with ourselves and our work: Energy-efficient, sustainable working means saving resources, making your work more productive and better.
+Rather, one should take the return to natural resources and sustainable management as a model for other areas of life.
+Because the conscious handling of our environment can also be transferred to the way we deal with ourselves and our work: Energy-efficient, sustainable work means more resource-saving, more pleasant and - ultimately, working more productively and better.

 Sustainable living as an alternative